 What Payback Period Actually Means

-This is the time it takes for your cumulative electricity savings from your solar system to equal your net system cost (after any tax credits and incentives), at which point the system has effectively “paid for itself,” with subsequent years representing genuine net savings rather than recovering your initial investment.
+This is the time it takes for your cumulative electricity savings from your solar system to equal your net system cost (after any tax credits and incentives), at which point the system has effectively “paid for itself,” with subsequent years representing pure net savings rather than recovery of your initial investment.

 The Basic Calculation Structure